ZizhaoYUAN/UCM-Color/README.md

 > **Windows note:** On Windows 10, create the virtual environment with
 > `py -3 -m venv .venv` and activate it via
 > `.venv\Scripts\Activate.ps1`.

+## Web 登录与表单中心

+Create your first administrator with the CLI and then manage users in a browser without writing additional code:

+1. Run `ucm-color-admin create-admin <username> --password <pwd>`.
+2. Start the API via `ucm-color-admin run` (or the installed service).
+3. Open <http://127.0.0.1:8000/web/login> to access the login portal.
+4. After authenticating, the `/web/forms` page lists current users and provides HTML forms to create, update, or delete entries.

+The session is stored in an HTTP-only cookie for eight hours.
+Use the “退出” button in the UI (or visit `/web/logout`) to clear it.
+These pages share the same SQLite database as the API, so actions performed in the browser are immediately reflected in API responses and vice versa.

 ## Database management